smartcontractkit/crec-sdk/services/watchers/README.md

 Watchers integrate with other CREC services to provide end-to-end blockchain monitoring:

-1. **Channels**: Watchers are created within channels for organization
+1. **Channels**: Watchers are created within channels for grouping and isolation
 2. **Events**: Detected blockchain events are stored and accessible via the Events service
 3. **Operations**: Watchers can trigger operation workflows based on detected events